comby-tools/comby/docs/CONTRIBUTING.md

 matches and can extend rewriting.
 It is an explicit decision to separate rules (and their constraints) from templates.
 This avoids conflating constraints and concrete syntax.
-Compare to regular expressions which mix these concerns, leading to the possiblity of very complex expressions (e.g., with match groups and `|` clauses), and the need to escape these metacharacters (or concrete characters).
+Compare to regular expressions which mix these concerns, leading to the possibility of very complex expressions (e.g., with match groups and `|` clauses), and the need to escape these metacharacters (or concrete characters).
 Separate rules in Comby achieve a more declarative way for introducing constraints, and deliver readable and escape-free match and rewrite